University of Chicago scientists measure rubidium isotopes to create model for moon formation.

 “There was really no framework for how this difference happened.
 So we decided to make one.” — Prof. Nicolas Dauphas

-This is helpful because exact characteristics of this early phase have been hard to pin down.
+This is helpful because the exact characteristics of this early phase have been hard to pin down.
 The results also fit nicely with previous measurements of other isotopes in moon rocks, such as potassium, copper, and zinc.
 “Our new scenario can quantitatively explain the lunar depletion of not only rubidium, but also most volatile elements,” Nie said.

 The study is a long-needed step to connect the lines between isotope measurements and physical models of the proto-planetary bodies, Dauphas said.

-“This was a link that was missing, and we hope it will help to constrain the scenarios for early moon and Earth formation going forward,” he said.
+“This was a link that was missing, and we hope it will help to constrain the scenarios for the early moon and Earth formation going forward,” he said.

 Reference: “Vapor Drainage in the Protolunar Disk as the Cause for the Depletion in Volatile Elements of the Moon” by Nicole X. Nie and Nicolas Dauphas, 17 October 2019, The Astrophysical Journal Letters.